jumalauta/jml-engine-webgl/README.md

 # instead of a website release, you can also wrap it to a Windows .exe release by running
 ./release-windows.sh
 ```

+## Contributing

+Feel free to contribute with features and bug fixes.
+Aim to follow design principles.

+## Design principles

+- **Segmentation of demo and engine**: Demos should be separate from the engine.
+Don't make clearly single demo specific stuff into the engine.
+- **Backwards compatibility**: Future changes of engine should not break demos made earlier with the engine.
+Demos made using older engine major versions (i.e., GL legacy or  GL3) should be portable with reasonable effort to newer engine versions (WebGL or newer).
+- **Cross compatibility**: Engine should be compatible with major browsers and operating systems, including mobile devices.
+- **Low code over no code**: Demos should primarily be made by coding.
+Engine should not be a no-code GUI tool.
+- **Support mid-range**: One should be able to make 60 fps demos with poor to mediocre PC hardware.